Tip #581: Maslow’s Hierarchy Applied to Teams

 “‘What would you call the highest happiness?’
 Wratislaw was asked.
 ‘The sense of competence,’ was the answer, given without hesitation.”
 John Buchan

-The following information is drawn from an article titled: “Maslow’s Hierarchy of eLearning Needs” by “Brother” Joe Johnson at eLearning Brothers.
+I drew the following information from an article titled: “Maslow’s Hierarchy of eLearning Needs” by “Brother” Joe Johnson at eLearning Brothers.
 He applies Maslow’s hierarchy to elearning development teams.
 However, his model can be applied to any team.

 Maslow’s premise was that physiological needs must be met before a person can focus on safety needs.
 Only after safety needs have been met will it be possible for a person to be ready to meet social needs.
 The ideal is for a person to finally become self-actualized, motivated by the satisfaction inherent in achieving personal goals.